-House Bill 1056 established a funding mechanism that complements an existing general fund appropriation to adequately support the State's Wetlands and Waterways Regulatory Program administered by MDE.
-The legislation augments the current program, enabling MDE to restore the workforce to historical levels necessary to effectively serve the public.
-This funding strategy enhances resource management and conservation capabilities and strengthens existing levels of constituent service, insuring a more efficient and effective application review process for the regulated community.
+The law establishes a funding mechanism that complements a general fund appropriation to adequately support the State's Wetlands and Waterways Regulatory Program administered by MDE.
+This funding strategy enabled MDE to restore the Program's workforce to historical levels necessary to effectively serve the public.
+This strategy also enhances MDE's resource management and conservation capabilities and strengthens existing levels of constituent service, insuring a more efficient and effective application review process for the regulated community.

-Based on the fee schedule proposed by House Bill 1056 and estimates derived from the 2006 permit application stream, MDE estimated that the revenue would fund 34 positions.
+When the law was enacted in 2008, it was estimated that the revenue generated by the application fees would fund 34 positions.
 On June 25, 2008, the Board of Public Works (Board) approved the creation of 15 specially-funded positions.
-The Board completed the restoration of the Wetlands and Waterways Program envisioned under House Bill 1056 when it approved the creation of an additional 19 specially-funded positions on January 7, 2009.
-All 34 positions have been filled and the new employees are undergoing rigorous training to bring them on-line as quickly as possible.
+The Board completed the restoration of the Wetlands and Waterways Program envisioned under House Bill 1056 when it approved the creation of an additional 19 specially-funded positions on

+January 7, 2009.
+All 34 positions have been filled and the new employees have been trained and are now serving the regulated community.

-CI A COLETCA DIONO POSITIONS
+POSITIONS

 CLASSIFICATIONS HB 1056 Board of Public Works 06/25/08 Agenda Board of Public Works 01/07/09 Agenda Remaining Vacancies

 Regulatory and Compliance Engineer I 4 3 3 0

 Natural Resources Planner III 13 6 7 0

 Computer Information Service Specialist II 1 0 1 0

 Administrative Officer II 2 0 1 0

 Accountant II 0 0 1 0

 Office Secretary II 3 0 1 0

 Environmental Compliance Specialist I 10 6 4 0

 Assistant Attorney General IV 1 0 1 0

 TOTALS 34 15 19 0